 4. Get your own website, and keep it updated

 First, make sure you have your own website.
 If you already have a site, make sure it is up-to-date and contains information that is timely and correct.
 Some appraisers never update their websites, and it makes them look out of touch.

 Once your site is updated, you might consider adding a blog.
 Many appraisers like blogging because you can set up a blog for very little money and keep it as simple as you want.
 Plus, it’s an excellent opportunity to demonstrate your expertise by posting industry insights, advice, and information that is useful to your target clients.

 Remember: You want to designate yourself as that local market expert who is knowledgeable about trends and what is going on with the market in general.

 Mail letters monthly or quarterly on some sort of regular, consistent basis.
 You can purchase mailing lists and collect mail or email addresses from online directories.
 You could search for divorce appraisals and type in your city and state.
-You could look at phone books or online directories.
-You could contact the local Bar Association.
-You could contact local financial planners and accountants.
+You could look at online directories.
+You could contact the local Bar Association as well as local financial planners and accountants.

 Diversify your business to include non-lender assignments.
-Enroll in our top-rated CE course: Divorce and Estate Appraisals: Elements of Non-Lender Work.
+Enroll in Divorce and Estate Appraisals: Elements of Non-Lender Work.